 Do you really believe that familiarity creates contempt?

-We might consider whether it's familiarity that's the culprit or whether something else is provoking the contempt.
-At times, familiarity may in fact pave the way for greater intimacy and love.
-After all, when the relationship begins and we open to emotional intimacy, we set the stage for falling in love.
-If a soft kiss, an appreciative hug or the simple feeling of being cared for becomes familiar, then familiarity in fact evokes and sustains love.
+We might consider whether it's familiarity that's the culprit, or whether something else is provoking the contempt.
+At times, familiarity may, in fact, pave the way for greater intimacy and love.
+After all, when the relationship begins, and we open up to emotional intimacy, we set the stage for falling in love.
+If a soft kiss, an appreciative hug, or the simple feeling of being cared for becomes familiar, then familiarity, in fact, evokes and sustains love.
 In loving relationships that embrace emotional support and respect, familiarity produces a wonderful life.
 What we become accustomed to should become the focus of our attention.

-At the onset of romantic relationships we seek to become familiar with one another.
-After all, that's the only way that we can truly know of each other.
-If love and intimacy are the goals they can only be achieved through a more intimate knowing of one another.
-The difficulties that marriages endure are not derived from this intimacy, but are caused by a turning away from each other.
+At the onset of romantic relationships, we seek to become familiar with one another.
+After all, that's the only way that we can truly know each other.
+If love and intimacy are the goals, they can only be achieved through a more intimate knowing of one another.
+The difficulties that marriages endure are not derived from this intimacy, but rather are caused by a turning away from each other.
 When we do so, we begin to take each other for granted.
-This typically happens after we've become comfortable enough and the conquest of love has been achieved.
+This typically happens after we've become comfortable enough, and the conquest of love has been achieved.
 This may signal the beginning of that negative familiarity.